Amalite/BetterQosWiki/wiki/StarterGuide/UnityTutorial.md

 ---
 title: Unity Tutorial
 ---
-# Unity is a tricky program to use, even harder to work with than Blender!
+# Unity is a tricky program to use, even harder to work with than Blender! {#Intro}
 But don't worry. **You won't be shown the entire ins and outs of using Unity.** Instead, you'll learn just the ***basics*** of what you need to know in order to make your own saber!

 ::: info :speech_balloon: NOTE